 These methods should be selected and applied as needed and according to project requirements.

-Therefore, the principles of clean code are a good starting point for agreeing on rules and structures.
+The principles of clean code are a good starting point for agreeing on certain rules and structures.

 The refactoring process

-This means that there is no standard procedure that is suitable for every project.
-Each project requires individual measures to be defined: what needs to be restructured, how and to what extent.
-Since there is no one-size-fits-all solution, this is intended as a rough guide.
+There is no single approach that is suitable for every project.
+Each project requires individual measures to be defined: what needs to be restructured, how, and to what extent.
+Since there is no one-size-fits-all solution, this is only a rough guide.

 At MaibornWolff, however, we place great value on transparency and knowledge transfer: That is why we accompany you from the very beginning on your way to a maintenance-friendly, resource-saving and future-proof application.
 With our decades of experience in software development and in performing our software health checks, we tailor the following approach to your individual needs – whether for new applications or for old, difficult-to-maintain monoliths.